 Abortion

-- A MOUTH FOR THOSE
+A MOUTH FOR THOSE

 WITH NO VOICE -

-The Unspoken Imbalance between the woman and her fitus
+The Unspoken Imbalance between the Woman and her Fetus

 Pnina Lifshitz-Aviram

 2021

 Chapter One - Introduction and Introducing the Dilemma

 The cry of our ancestress Rachel, „Give me children, else I die", (Genesis 30, 1), mentioned by my colleague Justice Tal in his opinion, the silent cry of Hannah „speaking in her heart, only her lips moved, but her voice was not heard" (I Samuel 1, 13) and praying „for this child" (I Samuel 1, 27) and countless other cases in our literature and that of other nations are a striking expression of the force of the yearning for a child, which is unrivalled in its intensity.
 This yearning encompasses man"s will to continue, through his descendants, the physical and spiritual existence of himself, his family and also his people.
 It reflects his aspiration to realize himself and even to fulfil his dreams that have not yet been realized.
 It contains his love for his descendants, those who have been born and those as yet unborn; a love of „would that I had died in your stead" (II Samuel 19, 1), which overrides a person"s desire for his own life^..].